-- 1 (often the navy or the Navy) The branch of a nation’s armed services that conducts military operations at sea.More example sentences
+- 1 (often the navy) The branch of the armed services of a state which conducts military operations at sea: she joined the navy in 1990More example sentences

 - There were also brochures from the different sections of the military: the navy, army, marines, etc.

 - This problem extends into all branches of the Canadian Armed Forces: the navy, the air force and army.

 - Hundreds of the missiles are slated to be produced for the navy - the only branch of the military which has until now shown interest in purchasing the new weapons system.

 - 1.1The ships of a navy: we built their navyMore example sentences